 Yes, we always recommend sending your website email messages using SMTP to ensure the best email deliverability.

-For advanced bulk email marketing features, we recommend using a proper email marketing service along with your business email address, so you can set up features like autoresponders, marketing automation, and more.
+For bulk email marketing features, we recommend using a proper email marketing service along with your business email address.
+This allows you to set up advanced features like autoresponders, marketing automation, a CRM for managing business communications, and more.

-That’s all, we hope this article helped you learn how to create a free business email address or create a professional business address with G Suite.
+That’s all, we hope this article helped you learn how to create a free business email address or create a professional business address with Google Workspace.

 You may also want to see our guide on how to get a free business phone number for your online business.